 Investing with Brain or Heart?
 A Field Experiment on Responsible Investment

-Socially responsible investment (SRI) has emerged as a prominent trend in financial markets and is characterized by the integration of financial and non-financial objectives.
-The purpose of this paper is to investigate the relative strength of wealth concerns and moral concerns in individual investors’ decision to invest responsibly.
-We investigate this in a unique field experiment of investors in an online banking context, wherein we frame responsible investment either financially or morally in order to study investors’ subsequent behavior.
-We find that wealth concerns have higher weight than moral concerns for two stages in the decision making process: information search and investment behavior.
-In addition, we find that the effectiveness of financial framing increases with the financial sophistication of the investor.
-Our study contributes to the literature by providing real-life insight into prosocial decision making in financial markets.
+Socially responsible investment (SRI) is increasingly prevalent in financial markets and is characterized by the integration of financial and nonfinancial objectives.
+This paper investigates the influence of wealth concerns and moral concerns on individual investors’ decisions to invest responsibly.
+We conduct a unique natural field experiment of investors in an online banking context, wherein we frame responsible investment with regard to either wealth or morality and study investors’ subsequent behavior.
+We find that wealth framing is more effective than moral framing for both information search and investment behavior.
+Our study contributes to the literature by providing real-life insight into how prosocial decision making in financial markets can be promoted.

 Keywords: behavioral economics, field experiment, household finance, investor behavior, socially responsible investment

 JEL Classification: C93, G11, G20

 Suggested Citation: Suggested Citation